alemorale/getdata-project/Codebook.md

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 The sensor signals were pre-processed using noise filters and sampling with a fixed-width sliding window.
 The sensor acceleration signal was separated into its gravitational and body motion components.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 The obtained dataset was randomly partitioned into two sets, with 70% being training data and 30% test data [1].

-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 ## Transformations
-There were no transformations performed to the data.
-Only a selection of a subset of variables and the variable names were replaced by more descriptive and readable names.
+There were no transformations performed to the data per se.
+The variables on the tidy dataset consist of a subset of all variables contained in the original datasets, the selection consisting of only mean values and standard deviation of the quantities measured.
+The variable names were replaced by more descriptive and readable names.

 ## Code Book